arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 In Figure 1-14, we _move the session data out of the web tier and store them in the persistent data store_.
-The shared data store could be a relational database, Memcached/Redis, #NoSQL, etc. The #NoSQL data store is chosen as it is easy to scale.
+The shared data store could be a relational database,  #Memcached, #Redis, #NoSQL, etc. The #NoSQL data store is chosen as it is easy to scale.
 Autoscaling means adding or removing web servers automatically based on the traffic load.
 After the state data is removed out of web servers, auto-scaling of the web tier is easily achieved by adding or removing servers